nakashimasuka/Q_website/README.md

 You can also see the score board with every images in the database.

 If you want to understand the code, there is a fex comments in the styles.css file, but none in the .js files...
 Wait I can explain, it's because I didn't had the time to write some comments in there.
 I prefered to spend more time on this dirty code (yes it's dirty I know that I can do better, but not in one day) rather than write comments that I don't actually need (yes I know comments are not for me but anyway).
 I worked on one branch only.
 So you can see all my commits on the master branch.
+Even if I started earlier, I would have only one branch, because I don't think it's necessary to add branch when I'm alone.
+I know that it is a bad habit but this is how I work.

 The only thing you can do right now is take a look at the front client and navigate from the vote page to the leaderboard.